A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Application Examples

 We have so far characterized the multiphoton resonances in a transmon of typical design parameters and charted their dense landscape in the drive parameter space.
 These processes, which are inevitable in a transmon when the drive is sufficiently strong, induce anomalous state transitions or ionization and limit the state-of-art readout scheme and parametric gates.
 In the following text we comment on a few design principles implied from the discussion above to mitigate multiphoton resonances in driven Josephson circuits.
 The application of these principles should be examined with specific experimental goals and constraints.

 \textit{1.
-Choosing the drive frequency informedly.} Since the distribution of multiphoton resonances in the drive parameter space is dense but not uniform, one apparent strategy is to get informed about their landscape as in \cref{fig:spaghetti-nonpert} and design the drive to be at a frequency with a larger range in strength that is resonance free.
-In the specific case of \cref{fig:spaghetti-nonpert}, for example, choosing the drive frequency $\omega_d/\omega_{01}\in [1.2,1.3]$ would be a more favorable operational regime than $[1.8,1.9]$.
+Choosing the drive frequency informedly.} Since the distribution of multiphoton resonances in the drive parameter space is dense but not uniform, one apparent strategy is to get informed about their landscape as in \cref{fig:spaghetti-nonpert} and design the drive to be at a frequency with a larger range in strength that is resonance free.\footnote{This strategy, along with the strategy of engineering selection rules, are also identified in a recent work \cite{cohen2023}.} In the specific case of \cref{fig:spaghetti-nonpert}, for example, choosing the drive frequency $\omega_d/\omega_{01}\in [1.2,1.3]$ would be a more favorable operational regime than $[1.8,1.9]$.

 Yet, it should be noted that the two plots in \cref{fig:spaghetti-nonpert} assume zero offset charge between the superconducting island in a transmon, i.e. $N_g=0$ in \cref{eq:mnr-transmon-H}.
 In this case the circuit only contain even order of nonlinearity $g_m$ thus a $(q:p)$ process occurs only if $q+p$ has even parity.
 This selection rule does not apply to a transmons without control on $N_g$, where the odd order process could be as strong as the even order ones while the resonance condition involving highly excited states significantly disperse with $N_g$.
 These make the actual landscape of multiphoton resonances in an ordinary transmon with $N_g\ne0$ more dense and complicated than depicted in \cref{fig:spaghetti-nonpert}.